 ECCO Competences for Access to the Conservation-Restoration Profession

-ECCO have produced a competence map for the profession.
-Unfortunately it is only available in printed form: see the links below.
+ECCO have produced a competence map for the profession: see the links below.

 Hutchings & Corr 2011 – article explaining the development and rationale behind the map (pdf file)